scala/scala3/docs/_spec/03-types.md

 When applied to ´n´ type arguments that conform to the specified bounds, it produces another type ´U´.
 Type lambdas are always concrete types.

+The scope of a type parameter extends over the result type ´U´ as well as the bounds of the type parameters themselves.

 All type constructors conform to some type lambda.

 The type bounds of the parameters of a type lambda are in contravariant position, while its result type is in covariant position.